 Finally, the 365 received a comprehensive service at the hands of marque specialists.
 The work consisted of rebuilt Koni dampers, braking system overhaul, rebuilt Weber carburetors, suspension overhaul, and numerous small details to bring the car back up to a high standard.
 In 2019, a California-based Ferrari specialist rebuilt and synchronized the distributors, tuned the carburetors, and performed various other minor services to dial the car in for road use.

 The result of all this effort is a gorgeous 365 GTC/4 with exemplary performance.
 The stunning color scheme and rarely seen factory interior treatment further enhance the striking design.
 In addition, the generous boot, occasional rear seats, power steering, and factory A/C make it a sublime and surprisingly practical car for long-distance touring.
 It retains the original Becker radio, Hirschmann antenna, and Neiman factory keys.
 It also includes the original hardshell tool kit, jack, knock-off tool, owner’s manuals, warranty book, and safety triangle.
 Documentation consists of a Massini report and numerous receipts related to the restoration work.
+In addition, this car is eligible for Classiche Certification and the process has been initiated with Ferrari's historic department.

 Long considered a well-kept secret among Ferrari Tifosi, the 365 GTC/4 has finally come of age as a full-fledged, highly collectible Grand Touring thoroughbred.
 The softer demeanor makes it the driver’s choice compared to the hard-edged Daytona, and even as values have risen, the distinctly styled GTC/4 still represents a tremendous value in the world of Enzo-Era twelve-cylinder Ferrari GT cars.